 Here’s the thing.
 You’ve only ever had three things ultimately within your control…

-And this is why parenting is the fast track of personal development.
-Because getting control over your thoughts, your words and your actions, training yourself to act consciously, rather than reacting unconsciously is THE MOST DIFFICULT WORK we do as humans.
+This is why parenting is the fast track of personal development.
+Because getting control over our thoughts, our words and our actions, training ourself to act consciously, rather than reacting unconsciously is THE MOST DIFFICULT WORK we do as humans.

 It’s difficult because, as adults, our reaction to things are ingrained patterns of behaviour, modelled from our parents, their parents and so on.